viveknigam3003/rucio-notifier/README.md

 # rucio-notifier
 Rucio Notification Utility with a graphical user interface.
+This app uses React v16.13.1 and Electron v7.0.0

 ## Getting Started
 Fork the repository or clone it directly to run on your system.